tsgates/arch-wiki-markdown/wiki/Acer_Aspire_One.md

 This page documents configuration and troubleshooting specific to the Acer Aspire One.

-Most of this information is from the Arch Forum.
+Some of this information is from the Arch Forum.
 You can also find a lot of helpful information from the AspireOneUser Forum and Install Ubuntu Hardy Heron (8.04.1) on the Acer Aspire One.